Existing Clients 404-214-0120

 • Workers employed by small businesses

-If an employee is owed back pay, he or she can report the violation to the Wage and Hour Division (WHD) of the U.S. Department of Labor.
+If an employee is owed back pay, they can report the violation to the Wage and Hour Division (WHD) of the U.S. Department of Labor.
 The agency can help workers reclaim their lost wages and, in some cases, may fine the company up to $10,000 upon conviction.

 For those employees impacted by wage theft and hitting roadblock after roadblock in securing their back pay, a wage theft attorney in Atlanta can help them navigate the process and assist them in filing a claim against their employer.